mabbasiazad/portfolio/content/posts/diffusion_model/index.md

 ## **Second Interpretation of Revese Process: $\epsilon_{\theta}(x_{t},t) \approx \epsilon_{0}$**

-Note: We are going to study this interpretation with more detail

 Thanks to the nice property of reparametrization trick we can define $x_{0}$ with respect $\epsilon_{t}=\epsilon_{0}$